iTunes is Out - How can You Sync/Transfer iOS Data Now?

 Download iTunes Alternative for Windows to backup iPhone iPad to PC

-How to Sync, Backup, and Restore iPhone on Catalina when iTunes is Phasing Out
+How to Sync, Backup, and Restore iPhone on Mojave when iTunes is Phasing Out

-Step 1: Download and run the iTunes alternative on macOS Catalina.
+Step 1: Download and run the iTunes alternative on macOS Mojave.
 Connect your device to Mac with a USB cable and it will detect the device immediately.

 Step 2: As shown above, you can select to backup, restore and transfer iPhone photos, music, videos, books and many more.
 Then you will see the below window.
 To backup iPhone data to Mac Catalina, check the box Select All or select the files individually and then click Export.
 The files will be backed up to the destination on the computer.